faustostangler/FL2/README.md

 Finance Ledger Yearly (**FLY**) is a comprehensive **financial data app** designed to automate the extraction and processing of financial data from various online sources.
 The app retrieves detailed company information, financial documents, and **standardized financial statements**, storing this data in a local database for easy access and analysis.

 ## How It Works, Behind the Wheels
+FLY is designed following the Hexagonal Architecture (Ports and Adapters) pattern to ensure a clear separation between business logic and technical details.
+For a complete explanation of the design, see our [Architecture Document](ARCHITECTURE.md).

 1. **Company Information Scraping**
    - Finds company names, tickers, sectors, and registration data.
    - Saves the latest updates to avoid redundant data.